janblok/angular2java/README.md

 		}

 This is quiet straight-forward, and the class in the code contains comments so that you can understand everything that is going on...

-## Roadmap

-More documentation and more exploration of Angular.
-Would be good to cover all the features.